arkanoryn/trello-clone/README.md

 - [ ] Delete Board
 - [ ] Update Project
 - [ ] Update Board
+- [ ] create a position assignment function that rework position order of a list on update

 ### Webapp
 - [ ] CRUD columns